okonomichiyaki/supercat/081-movement-principles.md

 If multiple origins and destinations meet above criteria, use these priorities:

-- if goal is not new claims, prefer destinations which result in new claims
+- if goal is not new claims, prefer destinations which result in new claims.
-- if goal is not control, prefer destinations which result in bot control of rival <#ifdef campaign> or Free <#endif> city.
+- if goal is not control of buildings, prefer destinations which result in bot taking control of loyal or rival <#ifdef campaign> or Free <#endif> buildings (prefer control of cities).
 - if otherwise equal options, select task force as the origin system

 <#ifdef campaign>